kyle-n/TypeSwift/README.md

 ## Included and Not Included

-SwiftlyJS includes a number of convenience methods based on their Swift counterparts.
+TypeSwift includes a number of convenience methods based on their Swift counterparts.
 It does not include:

 - Functionality around managing memory
 - Functions that mutate primitive types, since [JS primitives are immutable][1] (e.x. you can't `.toggle()` booleans)